Dynatrace/OneAgent-SDK-for-Java/README.md

 ## API concepts

-Common concepts of the Dynatrace OneAgent SDK are explained the [Dynatrace OneAgent SDK repository](https://github.com/Dynatrace/OneAgent-SDK#apiconcepts).
+Common concepts of the Dynatrace OneAgent SDK are explained in the [Dynatrace OneAgent SDK repository](https://github.com/Dynatrace/OneAgent-SDK#apiconcepts).

 ### OneAgentSDK object

 Use OneAgentSDKFactory.createInstance() to obtain an OneAgentSDK instance.
-You should reuse this object over the whole application and if possible JVM lifetime:
+You should reuse this object throughout the whole application and, if possible, JVM lifetime:

 ```Java
 OneAgentSDK oneAgentSdk = OneAgentSDKFactory.createInstance();